abaire/nxdk_pgraph_tests/README.md

 As of July 2023, the nxdk's CMake implementation requires bootstrapping before it may be used.
 To facilitate this, run the `prewarm-nxdk.sh` script from this project's root directory.
 It will navigate into the `nxdk` subdir and build all of the sample projects, triggering the creation of the `nxdk` libraries needed for the toolchain and for this project.

+### Generating the default JSON config

+1. Configure CMake with the `DUMP_CONFIG_FILE` option set to ON.
+2. Build and run the xiso.
+3. Copy the new `sample-config.json` file from the output directory on the XBOX/emulator into the `resources` directory in this repo.

+Note that, when running in `DUMP_CONFIG_FILE` mode, any existing `pgraph_test_config.json` file will be ignored.

 ### Building with CLion